Search NodeBook

 These measurements clearly quantify the trade-off.
 The view-based approach used less CPU upfront but retained 50MB of memory it didn't need.
 The copy-based approach used slightly more CPU in the loop but resulted in a vastly smaller memory footprint.

-I still remember the junior engineer who, after we’d fixed the log parser leak, asked with genuine curiosity, “So why don’t we just use copies everywhere?
-It seems safer.”
-It’s a fair question.
+I still remember one of my mentee who, asked with genuine curiosity, "So why don't we just use copies everywhere?
+It seems safer."
+It's a fair question.
 The answer is that real engineering is about making informed trade-offs.
 We could copy everything, and our applications would be simpler to reason about but also slower and less efficient.
-We could have services that use twice the CPU and memory they need to, and in a large-scale system, that’s a cost you can’t afford.
+We could have services that use twice the CPU and memory they need to, and in a large-scale system, that's a cost you can't afford.